openebs/website/docs/versioned_docs/version-3.1.x/user-guides/localpv-device.md

 You can reserve block devices in the cluster that you would like the *OpenEBS Dynamic Local Provisioner* to pick up some specific block devices available on the node.
 You can use the NDM Block Device tagging feature to reserve the devices.
 For example, if you would like Local SSDs on your cluster for running Mongo stateful application.
 You can tag a few devices in the cluster with a tag named `mongo`.

 :::note
-Starting with OpenEBS v3.1, the BlockDeviceTag feature has been replace by the BlockDeviceSelectors feature.
-You can use any label that you may have tagged your BlockDevice with, simply by setting the label's key-value pair in the LocalPV device StorageClass's BlockDeviceSelectors 'data' section ([more info here](https://github.com/openebs/dynamic-localpv-provisioner/blob/HEAD/docs/tutorials/device/blockdeviceselectors.md)).
+Starting with OpenEBS v3.1, the BlockDeviceTag feature has been replaced by the BlockDeviceSelectors feature.
+You can use <strong>any label</strong> that you may have tagged your BlockDevice with, simply by setting the label's key-value pair in the LocalPV device StorageClass's BlockDeviceSelectors 'data' section ([more info here](https://github.com/openebs/dynamic-localpv-provisioner/blob/HEAD/docs/tutorials/device/blockdeviceselectors.md)).
 :::

 ```